 Some might understandably have qualms about the mountain gorillas themselves.
 A silverback can weigh around 150 kg, after all!
 But mountain gorillas are, in fact, gentle giants.
 Some might even be surprised to learn that they’re vegetarian.
 They have no interest in messing with humans.

 Further, the gorilla troops that visitors trek to see are habituated gorillas, which means they’re gorillas who’ve become accustomed to the presence of humans.
 Obviously there are rules to follow when observing the gorillas that are geared towards not angering, frightening or in any other way upsetting the gorillas.
-Poking a silverback’s stomach, for instance, is not allowed.
-Nor is climbing into the lap of one of the females.
-But if you follow the rules of your trek guide and act with common sense, you’re perfectly safe visiting the gorillas.
+Poking a silverback’s stomach, for instance, is not allowed. 😉 But if you follow the rules of your trek guide and act with common sense, you’re perfectly safe visiting the gorillas.

 The forest trek is safe

-At Follow Alice we usually opt for the longer trek, as the trek itself is part of the fun of the whole experience.
+At Follow Alice we usually opt for the longer trek, as the trek itself is part of the fun.
 This is because you’re walking through beautiful, remote and well-preserved indigenous forest.
 We love the towering trees, ancient ferns, overgrown bush, energetic streams, butterflies, bird calls … all of it!
 It’s a hike that’s special and rewarding even if there were no mountain gorillas in the mix.

 Aside from the usual dangers accompanying any hike in nature, the trek is safe.
 (Read 20 things to know about mountain gorilla trekking if you’d like to know what clothing and equipment to bring for the trek.)
 The parks are well patrolled, and every trek group is led by an experienced trek guide, who has your safety as a top priority.
 Also, there are no large predatory animals in the parks.